 Dear President Bordeaux;

-I’m writing in response to the September 17, 2021 letter to Secretary of Interior Haaland from Ione Quigley, Tribal Historic Preservation Office, regarding the incidental take permit (ICP) issued for the R-Project Transmission Line (attached).
-The ICP has been rescinded and we are now beginning coordination with the Nebraska Public Power District (NPPD) to perform a supplemental Environmental Impact Statement (SEIS) for the proposed project.
-The U.S. Fish and Wildlife Service (FWS) recognizes the Rosebud Sioux Tribe’s status as a sovereign nation, and communication of input opportunities will again be provided, and we look forward to Government-to-Government consultation during the comment period.
+I’m writing in response to the September 17, 2021 letter to Secretary of Interior Haaland from Ione Quigley, Tribal Historic Preservation Office, regarding the incidental take permit (ITP) issued for the R-Project Transmission Line (attached).
+The ITP has been vacated and we are now beginning coordination with the Nebraska Public Power District (NPPD)) on their next steps associated with an updated ITP application and Habitat Conservation Plan for the proposed project.
+The U.S. Fish and Wildlife Service’s (FWS) review of any ITP application requires the National Environmental Policy Act compliance and Government-to-Government consultation.
+The FWS recognizes the Rosebud Sioux Tribe’s status as a sovereign nation, and communication of input opportunities will again be provided, and we look forward to Government-to-Government consultation.

 The FWS recognizes that the Rosebud Sioux Tribe may have a deep spiritual, historical, and cultural connection to the project area and appreciates any information and input that you can provide.
 We look forward to working with you and the Tribal Council on this project.
 If you need further information, please contact Mark Porath, the Nebraska Project Leader at mark_porath@fws.gov or (308) 216-2077, or Steve Small, the Assistant Regional Director for Ecological Services, at (303) 236-4210.
 In addition, you may contact our Regional Native American liaison, Melissa Castiano at (303) 236-9898 or Melissa_Castiano@fws.gov to facilitate input from you or the Rosebud Sioux Tribal Council.